Helvi Jürisson

-Helvi Jürisson (5 October 1928 – 16 September 2023) was an Estonian poet, translator, and children's book author, awarded the Order of the White Star, Medal Class, of the Republic of Estonia in 2001.
+Helvi Jürisson (5 October 1928 – 16 September 2023) was an Estonian poet, translator, and children's author, awarded the Order of the White Star, Medal Class, of the Republic of Estonia in 2001.

 Biography

 Jürisson was born in Tallinn and graduated from the University of Tartu in 1953, where she studied medicine.

-She had a son Peeter Volkonski (born 1954), from her marriage to composer Andrei Volkonsky, and a daughter Kerttu Soans (born 1961), from her marriage to Olev Soans.
+She had a son Peeter Volkonski (born 1954), from her marriage to composer Andrei Volkonsky, and a daughter Kerttu Soans (born 1961), from her marriage to artist Olev Soans.

 She died on 16 September 2023, at the age of 94.